ritterim/stuntman/README.md

 ## Usage

-Stuntman uses OWIN.
-If you're using ASP.NET MVC, you can add OWIN and find a way to render the HTML as necessary for the user picker.
+### Startup / Middleware registration

+Stuntman uses OWIN and is registered as middleware, and allows for programmatictally preset user scenarios, in the form of claims identities.
+These presets can be utilized by you or other team members working on the same code base.

 ```csharp
 // OWIN Startup class